Table of contents

 Estimated reading time: 5 minutes

 28th February is Rare Disease Day 2019, which is a day to raise awareness and improve knowledge of rare diseases.
-In Diagnosis: The Journey Ahead Part One, I discussed my son receiving a diagnosis of a microduplication of chromosome 16p11.2.
+Additionally, in Diagnosis: The Journey Ahead Part One, I discussed my son receiving a diagnosis of a microduplication of chromosome 16p11.2.

 Furthermore, EURORDIS: About Rare Diseases highlighted that: